EMazarakis/EMazarakis.github.io/_posts/2024-11-17-OpenAI-API-for-DALLE_2.md

 With this setup, you can easily create a standalone application for generating and saving images, bypassing the need to work directly in the command line.
 This approach is perfect for those seeking a user-friendly solution to experiment with generative AI capabilities.

 >  **NOTE**
-> Two Modifications Are Required in the Python Script for Proper Execution
+> Two modifications are required in the Python script for proper execution
 > ```
 > client = OpenAI(api_key=os.environ.get("OPENAI_API_KEY", "paste_the_API_key_that_you_obtained_from_the_OpenAI_website"))
 > default_image_dir = "specify_the_directory_path_where_the_generated_images_will_be_stored"